 Positive Reinforcement: The Main Motivator

 Did you ever get something you wanted after getting good grades in school?
 That was positive reinforcement!
 Basically, positive reinforcement means that you simply ‘reward’ your puppy with something that he’ll love after he does something desirable – like relieving himself outside the house or sitting on command.
-Positive reinforcement can be anything that your puppy likes such as your affection, a treat, a new chew toy, etc. We love the tasty soft chews from Verde Pet Health.
-Not only do they make for a tasty and convenient reward, they’re also packed full of natural ingredients for naturally active dogs!
+Positive reinforcement can be anything that your puppy likes such as your affection, a treat, a new chew toy, etc.

 Did you ever get grounded when you were a teenager?
 That’s negative reinforcement.
 The concept includes two main things: